Method¶

 where the \(\hat{T}_{\ell,0}\) are irreducible tensor operators.
 The function symbol \(\xi_\ell(i,j)\) is replaced with the lower-case symbols \(\mathbb{p}(i,j)\), \(\mathbb{d}(i,j)\), \(\mathbb{f} (i,j)\), \(\ldots\), i.e., we follow the spectroscopic sub-shell letter designations:

-To simplify usage in figures and discussions, we scale the transition symmetry functions to integers values according to
+To simplify usage in figures and discussions, we scale the transition symmetry functions to integer values according to

 The \(\ell=0\) function is dropped as it always evaluates to zero.
 For a single spin, \(I\), a complete set of functions is defined up to \(\ell = 2I\).